infinispan/infinispan/distribution/src/main/release/all/README.txt

         will need to add Hibernate to your dependencies).
    * infinispan-embedded-query.jar: add this jar to your application if you need query capabilities
+   * infinispan-cli.jar: provides the command-line interface functionality (you can use "bin/ispn-cli.sh" to launch it).
    * modules: this directory contains additional optional modules.
 Some of these modules require external dependencies which are listed in a runtime-classpath.txt file alongside each module's jar.